-Robert Kayser, MD received his B.S. in Electrical Engineering from Rensselaer Polytechnic Institute in Troy, NY and was commissioned a lieutenant in the US Force in 1989.
-He spent the next three (3) years as an explosive ordinance disposal officer with duty stations across the country, as well as a tour of duty in Saudi Arabia during Desert Storm.
-At the end of 1992, he left the Air Force and returned to upstate New York, where he worked as a paramedic and in 1997, earned a M.B.
-A. in Health Systems Administration from Union College in Schenectady, NY.
+Robert Kayser, MD earned his BS in electrical engineering from Rensselaer Polytechnic Institute in Troy, NY and was commissioned a lieutenant in the U.S. Force in 1989.
+He spent the next three years as an explosive ordinance disposal officer with duty stations across the country, and on a tour of duty in Saudi Arabia during Desert Storm.
+In 1992, he returned to upstate New York, where he worked as a paramedic and earned an MBA in health systems administration from Union College in Schenectady, NY.
 He graduated AOA from New Jersey Medical School, Newark, NJ in 2001.
-He completed his internal medicine residency at the University of Virginia in Charlottesville, VA and his general and interventional cardiology fellowships at Virginia Commonwealth University in Richmond, VA.
-Upon completing fellowship, he decided to return home and joined Change of Heart Cardiology, LLC.
-He has been on staff at Medical Center since 2008 and is currently the Chairman of the Division on Endovascular Interventions.
-He is a Clinical Assistant Professor of Medicine with UMDNJ-Robert Wood Johnson Medical School, New Brunswick, New Jersey and is Board certified in Internal Medicine, General Cardiology, Nuclear Cardiology, Cardiac Computed Tomography and Interventional Cardiology.
+He completed his internal medicine residency at the University of Virginia and his general and interventional cardiology fellowships at Virginia Commonwealth University.
+He then joined Change of Heart Cardiology, LLC and has been on staff at CentraState since 2008, where he chairs the Division on Endovascular Interventions.
+He is a clinical assistant professor of medicine with UMDNJ-Robert Wood Johnson Medical School, New Brunswick, and is board certified in internal medicine, general cardiology, nuclear cardiology, cardiac computed tomography, and interventional cardiology.